 So what does all this have to do with Matthew Kelly?
 He offered 5 noteworthy comments in his presentation on “Rediscovering Catholicism,” but all of them are applicable to everyone in every situation…even businesses, and particularly, Catholic, Christian, and faith-based schools.
 After all, “catholic” means “universal.”

-In no particular order (remember, it’s a system), the 5 comments are:
+In no particular order (remember, it’s a system, and no singular elements has more importance than another), the 5 comments are:

 – Systems drive behaviors.
 If you want to change behavior, you need to identify the system that’s causing it;

 – Excellence is not sustainable without coaching;